Well, it's been a full month and half since I've updated. Whoops. Sorry bloggies.

 More updates to come.
 Well, maybe.
 I'll think about.

+Co-worker #1: "What are you doing to wooarking?
+Worning.
+WORKING today?!"
 Co-worker #2: "You want me to put out road-flares until you finish construction on that sentence?"

 "Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns." ~George Eliot